Previous Post – Day 1: Villa Catedral To Refugio Frey

 As I caught up to him we stopped for a brief chat on the challenge of the scree slope.
 I offered him one of my poles but when he declined I told him to follow me.
 He had been trying to go straight down; we went down more gradually in switchback fashion and that seemed to help him.

 In the photos above and below I have stopped and pointed my camera back up at the terrain I have just negotiated.
 You can see my fellow hiker in the photo above.

-Update: In early July 2017 the San Martín refugio was intentionally burned down.
+Update: In early July 2017 the San Martín Refugio was intentionally burned down.
 It was either the work of an indigenous Mapuche resistance group or made to look like it was.
-Pamphlets claiming Mapuche responsiblity were found near the hut.
+Pamphlets claiming Mapuche responsibility were found near the hut.
 See here for an English translation of an article about the incident.
-Click on the top right hand side to access the Spanish original.
+Click on the top right-hand side to access the Spanish original.
 There are now two dome structures on the site and Refugio San Martín is open for trekkers.

 Already on my mind was the next day’s hike, the one from Refugio San Martin to Laguna Negra via a steep climb above Laguna Los Témpanos and Cerro Navidad.
 It was the most complicated and poorly marked – and least used – section of the entire traverse.
 Since the guys who had just come in – a couple of German guys in their twenties, Moritz and Daniel – were planning to do it, I was keen to talk to them since I clearly was not going to be doing it by myself!
 The fact that Moritz had the GPS track for it was definitely a good sign!

 Not far from the Refugio I put up my tent on a bed of sand in the shade of some overhanging branches.
 Then it was back to the Refugio for supper – and more discussion and assessment of the next day’s possible adventure.
 The Lonely Planet Trekking Guide-book had the following bit of advice about the next day’s section –